tprasadtp/ubuntu-post-install/README.md

 ### Add PPAs

 - PPAs can be added using the configuration file in data directory `./data/ppa.list`
-- This file **SHOULD** contain only one ppa entry per line (NO comments or anything else anywhere in the file) in the format ppa:<author>/ppa for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.
+- This file **SHOULD** contain only one ppa entry per line (No comments or anything else anywhere in the file) in the format ppa:<author>/ppa for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.
 - Logs will  show entry in the format `[<date and time>] [  PPA  ] <log>`

 #### Note: